JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/kubernetes_deploy/index.md

 We will use the Kubernetes plugin later, and I will show you how cool it is to manage pods through PyCharm.

-Before that, let's build our docker image.
+Before that, let's build our Docker image.

-I will run the below command :
+I will run the below command:

 ```bash
 docker build -t mukulmantosh/ecommerce-fastapi:1.0  .